Marcos-Seafloor/rostak/Readme.md

 - `tak_tx`: transmits CoT xml strings on this topic to TAK
 - `tak_rx`: receives CoT xml strings from TAK and publishes on this topic

-There is a built-in listener for `/fix`, so CoT status messages automatically get sent to TAK.
+There is a built-in listener for `/mavros/global_position/global`, so CoT status messages automatically get sent to TAK when using mavros as the GPS source.

 For other CoT messages you'd like to send, just publish the xml string to `tak_tx`.
 For receiving messages, subscribe to `tak_rx` and process the CoT xml string as desired.